Calculate The Molar Mass Of Each Compound

 Can molar mass be used for ionic compounds?

 Yes, molar mass can be used for ionic compounds.
+Take this: the formula unit for sodium chloride (NaCl) consists of one sodium ion (Na+) and one chloride ion (Cl-).
+On the flip side, the formula unit is the simplest whole-number ratio of ions in the compound.
 Although ionic compounds do not exist as discrete molecules, we can still calculate the molar mass of their formula units.
-The formula unit is the simplest whole-number ratio of ions in the compound.
-For example, the formula unit for sodium chloride (NaCl) consists of one sodium ion (Na+) and one chloride ion (Cl-).
 To calculate the molar mass of NaCl, you simply add the atomic weights of sodium and chlorine.

 What are some common mistakes when calculating molar mass?